-- Students must comply with the University’s standards of conduct and requirements for undergraduate travel in order to receive funding from PEI.
+- Students must comply with the University’s standards of conduct and requirements for undergraduate travel in order to receive funding from HMEI.

 Students applying for senior thesis research funds are required to submit a detailed budget.
 The following are eligible expenses:

 - Travel to and from the research location unless the site is in the student’s hometown or country.
 Please note: All students are required to register with the University’s Travel & Expense website as a condition of receiving funds.
 (See restrictions under Undergraduate Travel Policies and Conduct section below.)